SaiGaneshReddyMummadi/Static_Website_By_Sai/README.md

 Do whatever you want.
 A link back to this [repository](https://github.com/CloudUnder/lambda-edge-nice-urls), comments, feedback, contributions are appreciated, but not required.

 [Cloud Under Ltd](https://cloudunder.io) is a small web engineering company based in Manchester, UK.

+##  Use Case

+Perfect for hosting:
+- Personal Portfolios
+- Blogs & Documentation
+- Landing Pages

+---

+###  Author Notes

+This is a cloud-based mini-project completed as part of my cloud computing internship to showcase hands-on experience in deploying a real-world static site.

+---

+© 2025 | Cloud Project by Mummadi Sai Ganesh Reddy